These fluffy vegan pancakes are a super simple recipe for breakfast. These pancakes taste like regular pancakes using only 8 plant-based ingredients.

 The secret to making fluffy vegan pancakes is to combine the dry ingredients with vegan buttermilk and baking powder.

-Then, combine all the dry ingredients in a large bowl.
-You will need:
+- Then, combine all the dry ingredients in a large bowl: baking powder, flour, sugar.

 Cooking The Pancakes

 The best way to cook pancakes is to use a non-stick pancake griddle or frying pan.

 - First, warm the skillet over medium heat.
 Then, oil the surface with vegetable oil or any oil like coconut oil or avocado oil.
 It’s also possible to use melted vegan butter, but since they are generally made with coconut oil or olive oil, you might as much use the base ingredient directly.